Holcan123/generador-de-ondas-/README.md

-# Afinador-para-cuerdas-
+# generador de ondas -
-This is a String Instrument tuner made in pyton made by me. proyect 1/∞
+this is a wave genrator made by me with the hopes and dremas of learning pyton proyect 1/∞